lucaswkuipers/lucaswkuipers/README.md

 Author of open source packages like ViewKit, SoundKit and RequestKit.

 An active tech community contributor, always talking and publishing about iOS on LinkedIn, Youtube and Medium.
-Dedicated to simplifying high quality iOS development for everyone, pushing the boundaries of the field and delivering delightful experiences to users worldwide.
+Dedicated to simplifying high quality iOS development for everyone, pushing the boundaries of the field and delivering amazing experiences to users worldwide.

 <br/>